Neuropsychologist Cristina Martínez de Toda talks to us about What is resilience? and the characteristics of resilient people.

 - avoid seeing crises as insurmountable problems,

-- look for opportunities to define oneself,
+- look for opportunities to define yourself,

-- nurture a positive view of oneself,
+- nurture a positive view of yourself,

 - maintain a hopeful outlook,

-“Difficulties prepare ordinary people for extraordinary destinies.”
+“Difficulties prepare ordinary people for extraordinary destinies”.

 C.Lewis